 Rolf joins Flying Leap from Schliersee, Germany, a small lakeside village about 30 miles south of Munich in the Bavarian Alps of southern Germany.
 He served in the German Air Force, and was stationed in El Paso, Texas for many years before relocating to Tucson with his wife, Carrie.
 He has returned to the wine industry here in the US, and is now in charge of all of Flying Leap’s tasting rooms.
 Rolf is steadfastly dedicated to providing all of our customers with a first class wine tasting experience in all our tasting rooms, as well as enhancing our customer’s understanding of wine, wine & food pairing and the Arizona wine industry at large.

 Leslie’s interest in wine began at a young age, as her family embraced very European values and customs, and wine was integral part of daily life.
 Shortly after she first moved to Tucson in the 1970’s, her family purchased the Hidden Valley Inn, where she began to learn even more about the restaurant industry.
 Leslie attended the University of Wisconsin - Milwaukee, in the Undergraduate Flow Cytometry Internship and the Graduate/Undergraduate Hematology & Molecular Biology program.
 She also received a Bachelor of Arts from Florida International University.
 After working for Williams-Sonoma and in Corporate Marketing in the Biomedical industry, Leslie served as Marketing and Wine Director of Kala’s Wine Bar in Ft.
 Lauderdale for two years, and her efforts were integral in The New Times selection of Kala’s as “Best Wine Bar” in 2006.
-She has served as Wine and Beverage Department head of a national specialty retailer known for their unique wine and beer selections.
-Passionate about wine and food, she is an advocate for Southern Arizona's bountiful culinary offerings, and enjoys studying wine, and looks forward to gaining more hands on experience.
-Leslie was a longstanding member of Les Amis du Vin, is member of numerous wine enthusiasts’ groups locally and nationally, and has been an Associate Member of the Sommelier Guild, Inc. since 2006.
-We are excited to have Leslie join the Flying Leap team and having her experience in coordinating our events, tours and vineyard wedding programs.
+She has also served as Wine and Beverage Department head of a national specialty retailer.
+Passionate about wine and food, she is an advocate for Southern Arizona's bountiful culinary offerings, enjoys studying wine, and looks forward to gaining more hands on experience.
+She is also an Associate Member of the Sommelier Guild, Inc. We are excited to have Leslie join the Flying Leap team and having her experience in coordinating our events, tours, vineyard wedding programs and brand expansion.

 Michelle is a Tucson native, who attended the University of Arizona.
 With a passion for design and a high skill level in organization, Michelle naturally became an event planner as well a successful Interior Designer.
 She has created dozens of memorable signature events in the lovely homes she has designed for her clients.
 Her extensive experience in events consists of business and personal anniversaries, brunches, intimate dinners, open houses, holiday, and of course weddings - she has been the Wedding Coordinator for both Hacienda del Sol and the Tubac Golf Resort and Hotel.
 She was also Marketing and Events Coordinator Sunflower Farmers Market.
 Her extensive background in offsite events, private estates, ranches allows her to easily create parties for 15-225 people.
 Michelle's exquisite eye for design and event planning experience is vast and strong: as Flying Leap's Wedding Coordinator, she looks forward to sharing it with you to plan Vineyard Wedding of your dreams!